logo

 What do I need to build a kit boat?

-To build the boat you will need a suitable space, perhaps a garage or carport, and basic handyman tools.
+To build a Scruffie Marine boat you will need a suitable space, perhaps a garage or carport, and basic handyman tools.
 The skills you need will depend on the boat - view each kit's details to find the level recommended.

 What do I get in the kit?

-The timber kits have been thoughtfully designed so that the amateur boatbuilder can achieve a result that previously only a professional builder would attempt.
-The comprehensive kits are not just a set of plans and pack of building materials – Scruffie Marine kits contain pre-cut ply and pre-shaped timber componentry to make the job as fast and enjoyable as possible.
-We’ve thought of everything, from custom made stainless steel fittings right down to gloves, mixing cups, screws and glues.
-All you will need to supply is paint/coatings and for campers and cabin versions, custom canvas to pram-hood or hatches.
+The timber kits, upgraded for new models, have been thoughtfully designed so that the amateur boatbuilder can achieve a result that previously only a professional builder would attempt.
+The comprehensive kits are not just a set of plans and pack of building materials – Scruffie Marine kits contain precision pre-cut ply and pre-shaped timber componentry to make the job as fast and enjoyable as possible.
+We’ve thought of everything, from epoxy resins and custom made stainless steel fittings right down to gloves, glues, mixing cups, screws.
+All you will need to supply is paint and coatings, and for campers and cabin versions, custom canvas to pram-hood or hatches.
 Each boat model has its own photographic and written instructions as well as detailed drawings.

 What if I have a problem building the boat?

-We are always available to discuss and advise on any aspect of the build and we encourage builder to ring or email with any questions, ideas or comments.
+Your supplier is always available to discuss and advise on any aspect of the build and we encourage the builder to ring or email with any questions, ideas or comments.

 Classic Boat April 2010 Secret 20 Review by Steffan Meyric Hughes, photos by Ray Little